$10

 About

-Any beginner learning Linux command line tools would come across cat within the first week.
-Sooner or later, they'll come to know popular text processing tools like grep, head, tail, tr, sort, etc. If you were like me, you'd come across sed and awk, shudder at their complexity and prefer to use a scripting language like Perl and text editors like Vim instead (don't worry, I've already corrected that mistake).
+Any beginner learning Linux command line tools would come across the cat command within the first week.
+Sooner or later, they'll come to know popular text processing tools like grepheadtailtrsort, etc. If you were like me, you'd come across sed and awk, shudder at their complexity and prefer to use a scripting language like Perl and text editors like Vim instead (don't worry, I've already corrected that mistake).

 Testimonials